 - If possible, create a physical boundary between your work and living space.
 This might mean an office, a separate room, or simply a work desk in a designated corner.

 - Be clear with your team and your boss when you are done for the day.

 It’s easy to become sedentary when working from home.
 And it doesn’t help that the fridge is ten feet away!
-If you don’t actively combat it, it’s easy to slip into bad habits.
-Failing to exercise and eat healthy are sure to make you feel worse.
+If you don’t actively combat it, it’s easy to slip into unhealthy habits.
+Failing to exercise and eating healthily are sure to make you feel worse.

 - Focus on healthy eating